VISEGRAD BLOG: EU Presidency offers Czechs chance to transform relationship with Brussels

 Breaking out of the V4 straitjacket

 This shift in Czech foreign policy is best seen through the new government’s attitude to the Visegrad Group.
 Orban is now isolated both within the EU and the V4 because of his close links to Putin and his refusal to give full hearted support to Ukraine.
-Czechia, Slovakia and Poland are continuing to work together but outside the V4 format, for which Budapest currently holds the chair, leaving the regional group moribund.
-Unusually, no V4 summits are currently being held before EU summits to try to co-ordinate positions.
+Czechia, Slovakia and Poland are continuing to work together but outside the V4 format, for which Budapest held the chair until this month, leaving the regional group moribund.
+Unusually, no V4 summits have recently being held before EU summits to try to co-ordinate positions.

 Fiala himself has built close links with his Polish counterpart Mateusz Morawiecki, with whom he travelled to Kyiv.
 For both premiers, their opposition to Putin is more important than their alliance with Orban.
 Both men are also Catholic conservatives and their parties are in the same European parliamentary group.